Single-Molecule-Sequencing/ONT-SMA-seq/README.md

 # ONT-SMA-seq

 The Single-Molecule-Accuracy-seq protocol for Oxford Nanopore Technology experiments, implemented in pure Python with a SQLite database backend.
-This workflow processes an unaligned BAM file and its parent Pod5 files from a single ONT experiment, storing read metrics and metadata into a structured database for analysis.
+This workflow processes an unaligned BAM file and its parent Pod5 files for a single target sequence within an overarching experiment, storing read metrics and metadata into a structured database for analysis.

 ## Setup